Trimester 1 commencing students: 1 year over 3 consecutive trimesters.

 Complement these technical skills by boosting your management capabilities through studies in leadership, culture development and continuous improvement.
 These management skills don’t just make you more employable, they give you a recipe for team success and allow you to develop your support staff, as well as your athletes.

-The curriculum is underpinned by science and research, some of which is produced by expert Deakin academics who research training methods to optimise their use – just one of the reasons why Deakin has been the number one sport science school in Australia for three years running*.
+The curriculum is underpinned by science and research, some of which is produced by expert Deakin academics who research training methods to optimise their use – just one of the reasons why Deakin has been the number one sport science school in Australia for four years running*.
 You will graduate with the ability to critically evaluate and apply research to make confident, evidence-based decisions in your role.
-Better still, you’ll have direct access to academics with expertise in a broad range of sport science fields.
-This includes specialist researchers within Deakin’s multidisciplinary Centre for Sport Research (CSR) and Institute for Physical Activity and Nutrition (IPAN).
+Better still, you will have direct access to academics with expertise in a broad range of sport science fields.
+This includes specialist researchers within Deakin's multidisciplinary Centre for Sport Research (CSR) and Institute for Physical Activity and Nutrition (IPAN).
 Draw on their professional experiences in your everyday work and leverage their industry connections to start forming your own.

 The course is made up of four of the ten units from Deakin’s Master of Applied Sport Science.

 After completing this course, you may wish to enhance your credentials further by articulating into the Master of Applied Sport Science.

 * Shanghai Ranking's Global Ranking of Sport Science Schools and Departments 2020Read More

 - Graduate Certificate of Strength and Conditioning

 - Deakin code